pranjal12-web/zkpfl/README.md

 * The aggregated weights & biases are now sent to the clients for next round of training .
 * The process continues until the desired accuracy set by the user is reached & the newly learnt weights & biases are now sent back to the user.
 * The rewards are distributed proportionally to the time it took for each client to train the model & also how accurately they trained the model.
 This maintains the ecosystem more active & thus keeps the network running.

+# Why we built it on Partisia?

+Well, the answer is pretty straight forward for this one.
+Partisa Blockchain has some unique concepts :-

+* MPC(Multi Party Computation)
+* BYOC(Bring your own Coin)
+* Complete Sharding

+  *We leveraged the first two to create an ecosystem where machine learning can happen in a truly decentralised manner involving trustlessness & robust speed.*
+The concept of zk-nodes on partisia made it very logical & also much easier to build such an ecosystem compared to building it on any other chain.

+# What's next?

+We plan to continue the project.
+We'll go through more edge cases & increase the type of model variety that can be trained.
+We also plan to import the server to GoLang for decreasing latency.
+We wish to collaborate with Partisia for helping us to make this idea come to life utilising Partisia Blockchain's ecosystem.